MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-X-Surface-Transportation-Board/subchapter-B-Rules-Practice/part-1180-Railroad-Acquisition-Control-Merger-Consolidation-Project-Trackage-Rights-Lease-Procedures/subpart-A-General-Acquisition-Procedures/section-1180.9.md

 (3) in the *third* column, forecasted adjustments to the combined revenues, expenses, and net income to reflect increases or decreases anticipated under the unified operations, and

-(4) in the fourth column, a compilation of the first three columns into a *pro forma* income statement.
-6
+(4) in the fourth column, a compilation of the first three columns into a *pro forma* income statement.6

 6 Where the purchase of a line or line segment is involved, a procedure utilizing three columns should be followed.
 The *first* column should show transferee's actual income statement on a corporate entity basis for the latest available 12-month period, the *second* column should show the adjustment necessitated by the purchase, and the *third* column is a compilation of the first two columns into a *pro forma* income statement.